 Dr. Rothman is a Professor of Internal Medicine, Pediatrics, and Health Policy.
-He was recently appointed as the Assistant Vice Chancellor for Population Health Research at Vanderbilt, and he is Chief of the Internal Medicine and Pediatrics Section in the Department of Medicine.
-As Director of the Vanderbilt Center for Health Services Research, Dr. Rothman oversees a Center that engages more than 140 faculty members across the University, with over $50 million annually in extramural funding related to health services research, implementation science, behavioral research, health disparities research, quality improvement research and other areas aimed at improving health outcomes.
-He is the Principal Investigator of the PCORI funded Mid-South Clinical Data Research Network, which engages Vanderbilt University Medical Center, the Vanderbilt Health Affiliated Network, Meharry Medical College, Duke, UNC, Wake Forest, Health Sciences of South Carolina and Mayo.
+He serves as Vice President for Population Health Research at Vanderbilt University Medical Center, and he is Chief of the Internal Medicine and Pediatrics Section in the Department of Medicine.
+As Director of the Vanderbilt Center for Health Services Research, Dr. Rothman oversees a Center that engages more than 160 faculty members involved in health services research, implementation science, behavioral research, health disparities research, quality improvement research and other areas aimed at improving health outcomes.
+He currently serves as the Principal Investigator of the PCORI funded STAR Clinical Research Network, which engages Vanderbilt University Medical Center, the Vanderbilt Health Affiliated Network, Meharry Medical College, Duke, UNC, Wake Forest, Health Sciences of South Carolina and Mayo.
 The network includes electronic health record data on over 12 million patients and supports pragmatic clinical research and real world evidence research.
-Dr. Rothman also led the CMS funded Mid-South Practice Transformation Network, which is engaging 4,000 clinicians in quality improvement.
-He also serves on the PCORI Health Disparities Advisory Board.
+Dr. Rothman also led the CMS funded Mid-South Practice Transformation Network, which engaged over 4,000 clinicians in quality improvement in the Mid-South region.
 Dr. Rothman received his bachelor's, medical, and public policy degrees from Duke University, where he also completed a combined Internal Medicine and Pediatrics residency.
 His current research focuses on preventing, managing, and improving care for adult and pediatric patients with chronic diseases, with particular focus on health literacy and numeracy in patients with diabetes and obesity.

 Christianne Roumie, MD, MPH